-A form of Alternative Dispute Resolution (ADR), arbitration is similar to a courtroom trial, but is held outside of the typical judge and jury situation.
+A form of Alternative Dispute Resolution (ADR), arbitration is similar to a courtroom trial but is held outside of the typical judge and jury situation.
 An arbitrator or panel of arbitrators hears the case in a courtroom-type setting.
 Each side presents their arguments and evidence before the arbitrators.
 The panel issues either a binding or non-binding decision.
 A binding decision is enforceable in court and cannot be appealed.

 The reason employers choose to include an arbitration clause is to protect themselves from the high costs of litigation.
 They protect themselves from future lawsuits.
 Arbitration is also typically confidential, so it can help skirt bad publicity.
-A

 Arbitration clauses and your rights

-A New York City lawyer at the Derek Smith Law Group can assist you with your sexual harassment case whether you have signed an arbitration clause or not.
+Derek Smith Law Group can assist you with your sexual harassment case whether you have signed an arbitration clause or not.
 We are well-versed in every avenue of the law.

 We handle a multitude of cases that involve sexual harassment in Manhattan and the greater New York City, Miami, New Jersey, and Philadelphia.
 For further information, please feel free to call us at 800-807-2209 for a free consultation or email at firstname.lastname@example.org.